daltonmatos/kk2-firmware/Readme.txt

 Connections
 ===========
-For traditional receivers you'll need to connect aileron, elevator, throttle, rudder and aux (optional) cables to the corresponding input connectors.
+For standard receivers you'll need to connect aileron, elevator, throttle, rudder and aux (optional) cables to the corresponding input connectors.
 For CPPM (aka.
-PPM) you'll only use the aileron input connector.
-PS: On the KK2 Mini board you'll have to split the signal cable since power and signal input aren't on adjacent pins.
+PPM) you'll only use the throttle input connector.
 For S.Bus you must use the throttle input connector.
 This requires a special inverter cable to be used (HobbyKing PRODUCT ID: 297000004).
 For Satellite units you must use the throttle input connector.
 This requires a special converter cable to be used (HobbyKing PRODUCT ID: 297000005).

 The correct RX mode must be selected to match your receiver's output mode.
 Select "Initial Setup" from the KK2 menu and then choose "Select RX Mode" from the SETUP screen to access this setting.
-A restart will be required after changing this setting.
+A restart will be required after an RX mode change.

 Satellite binding